 Surgeons will approach the operation differently, depending on the location of the deformity and its severity.

 The surgeon may need to operate on the front or back of the cervical spine to correct the alignment.
 In some situations, the surgeon may need to operate on both sides.

 One type of surgery that surgeons often chose to treat military neck is osteotomy.
 This procedure involves the removal of bone or a piece of bone.

 An alternative is vertebral fixation or fusion.
 This approach involves the use of screws and plates to fix the vertebrae in place.

 Another technique that surgeons may use is

 Cervical traction can help relieve the pressure on the nerve roots and lessen the symptoms of compression.
 It may also help relax the muscles in the neck.

 Cervical traction may involve a person wearing a kind of neck brace or resting the chin upright on a type of sling.
-The names or some of these methods are:
+The names or some of these

 - over-the-door technique

 - mechanical cervical traction